EmotionalTrader/Intraday-Trading-Tools/README.md

 ## ⚖️ Legal

 Research & education only.
 Not investment advice.
 Markets involve risk; **past performance does not guarantee future results**.
-TradingView is not a party to any sale.